alexnikop/abstractive_text_summarization/README.md

-# abstractive_text_summarization
+# Abstractive Text Summarization
-Code for my diploma thesis "Abstractive Text Summarization"
+Tensorflow 1.4 code for my diploma thesis.
+The thesis report is also uploaded but it is written in greek language.